Pearson-Higher-Ed/elements/docs/elements/icons.md

 The sprite is invisible on the page, however it is currently around 84kb large.
 Consumers of the SDK need to choose whether they want to

-* manually include the sprite at the top of their pages as simply an SVG tag (view source of this page)
+* manually include the sprite at the top of their pages as simply an SVG tag (view source of this page) or
 * use JavaScript to dynamically call add the sprite to the page

 The advantage of the second method is that this treats the sprite file like any other external file: cachable.
 Adding 84kb to each page load (the first option) may affect users on slower connections, however it ensures the page never loads with a moment where icons don't appear.